+- must show proof of having received two

+(2) doses of varicella vaccine" -this is for

+those students who previously received a

+single dose of vaccine, (to assure full and

+lasting protection).

-- must show proof of having received two (2) doses of varicella vaccine" -this is for those students who previously received a single dose of vaccine, (to assure full and lasting protection). - Must show proof of having a Tdap booster vaccine. - Must show proof of having received a dose of meningococcal vaccine (also known as MCV4 or Menactra.
+- Must show proof of having a Tdap booster vaccine.

+- Must show proof of having received a dose of meningococcal vaccine (also known as MCV4 or Menactra

+- Hep A: 2 doses given 6 calendar months apart, with the first dose on or after the first birthday.